Automation Consistency Practices

 Console suppression for CDP consistency

-Some runtime consistency checks can infer CDP connections by monitoring console behavior.
-BotBrowser’s --bot-disable-console-message flag (ENT Tier1, enabled by default) prevents frameworks from activating these CDP domains, keeping runtime behavior consistent with non-instrumented sessions.
+Some runtime consistency checks can infer CDP connections from changes that automation can cause in console or exception behavior.
+BotBrowser’s --bot-disable-console-message flag (ENT Tier1, enabled by default) suppresses the protected event paths while keeping normal CDP evaluation and exception propagation available.

 For maximum consistency with Playwright: